cinemascience/cinema_view/readme.md

 A simple viewer that compares several Cinema Spec D databases.
 It can also be used to view a single database, and is easily customizable to include other elements through direct editing of the `html` or `json`.

 ## A Note on Browser Security
-To use Cinema:Compare, you must allow local file access.
+To use Cinema:Compare, you **MUST** allow local file access.
 Do this in the following way, but be sure to reset these options when you are done:

-- **Firefox**
+- **Firefox (preferred)**
     - in ```about:config```, set ```privacy.file_unique_origin``` to **false**
         This is essential for cinema to work
     - in ```about:config```, set ```security.fileuri.strict_origin_policy``` to **false**